mathjax/MathJax-docs/web/configuration.rst

-your current :js:meth:`MathJax.Hub.Config()` call into the converter, press ``Convert`` and you should get the equivalent v3/v4 configuration, and comments about any options that could not be translated to the current verion (some options are not yet implements, others no longer make sense in version 4).
+your current :js:meth:`MathJax.Hub.Config()` call into the converter, press ``Convert`` and you should get the equivalent v3/v4 configuration, and comments about any options that could not be translated to the current version (some options are not yet implements, others no longer make sense in version 4).
 See the instructions on the converter page for more details.